borAn77/Dietititan_Website/README.md

 ## Features

-* Responsive landing page
+- Responsive landing page
-* About section introducing the dietitian
+- About section introducing the dietitian
-* Services section (personalized nutrition, sports nutrition, functional nutrition)
+- Services section (personalized nutrition, sports nutrition, functional nutrition)
-* Consultation packages with pricing
+- Consultation packages with pricing
-* Client testimonials
+- Client testimonials
-* Interactive calorie needs calculator
+- Interactive calorie needs calculator
-* Contact form for potential clients
+- Contact form for potential clients
+- **Working email system** that sends client inquiries directly to the dietitian's email

+## Contact Form & Email Integration

+The website includes a functional contact form that allows visitors to send consultation requests directly from the website.

+When a user submits the form:
+1. The message is processed by the form system
+2. The inquiry is automatically sent to the dietitian's email
+3. The dietitian can respond directly to the client

+This enables potential clients to easily reach out for consultations without leaving the website.

 ---